This post with 10 Christmas Eve Ideas for Families is sponsored by BabbleBoxx.com.

 7. Bake cookies for Santa.
 Don’t just put out packaged cookies for Santa.
 Turn this into a family activity by baking cookies for Santa and of course, plenty of extras for the family to enjoy.
 Baking your own cookies doesn’t have to mean a ton of extra work or stubborn dishes to wash.
 Just spray your baking sheet with PAM: Cooking Spray and spoon some refrigerated dough onto your cookie sheet.
 This makes baking cookies easy to prepare and easy to clean up with a superior non-stick, non-aerosol, cooking spray.
 (You can download the ibotta app and earn cash back on your purchase of PAM Spray Pump.)

 Don’t forget the milk.
 Santa’s going to need some milk to wash down those cookies with and what cuter way to serve it than in these Christmas milk bottles?
 I love the vintage look of these bottles and how festive and special the presentation is of leaving Santa some milk to drink with them.
-You can grab your own glass milk bottles or the cute snowflake holiday picks from my cheese board and save 30% off site-wide on the Cracker Barrel website with code: SHOP30.
+You can grab your own glass milk bottles or the cute snowflake holiday picks from my cheese board on the Cracker Barrel website.

 9. Track Santa’s trip around the world.
 Since 1955 NORAD in Colorado Springs has been tracking Santa’s journey around the world on Christmas Eve with satellites, high-powered radar, jet fighters, and special Santa cams.